-The Unitarian Universalist Fellowship of Falmouth is concerned about economic and environmental justice.
+The Unitarian Universalist Fellowship of Falmouth is concerned about environmental justice.

 We are a UUA accredited Green Sanctuary congregation.
 This means we have made a commitment to make every aspect of congregational life as sustainable and environmentally responsible as possible.
 Here is the original application to UUA that was submitted in May 2009:

-UUFF is beginning the process of renewing our Green Sanctuary commitment.
+UUFF is actively in the process of renewing our Green Sanctuary commitment.
 This effort requires the participation of the fellowship.

 Links to environmental justice organizations